 The overall wellbeing for a child is at the heart of any school and its staff.
 Aside from the obvious educational progress for a child, Leen Mills takes emotional wellbeing and aspiration very seriously.
-We follow the SEAL (Social and Emotional Aspects for Learning) alongside other more specific interventions to support emotional wellbeing such as a Nurture Room, a Sensory Room and Play Therapy Intervention for individuals who are struggling with social and emotional issues.
+We follow the Jigsaw programme of PSHE (Personal, Social and Health Education) alongside other more specific interventions to support emotional wellbeing such as a Nurture Room, a Sensory Room and Play Therapy Interventions for individuals who are struggling with social and emotional issues.